swatson-phillips/GT-CS-3312-SampleRepo/docs/lessonPlans/D3-LessonPlan-ProjectManagement-VideoDemo.md

 ## Introduce Video Demos Assignments
 * At the end of Sprints 1, 2, and 3
 * Primary audience is your Client
-* Review assignment sheet and rubric + lecuture slides
+* Review assignment sheet and rubric + lecture slides

 ## Project Management
 [Dilbert - Project Management Zombie](https://dilbert.com/strip/2006-02-11)